ruodingt/cald/README.md

 We'll suggest a few different `mandatory` problems for you to choose from.

-You should complete atleast one of these as part of your submission.
+You should complete at least one of these as part of your submission.
 You can try more if you'd like to show off your skills, but a single problem done well is more than enough!

 There's also a `bonus` problem you can take on if you're interested.